coderCadu/coderCadu/README.md

 * 🌍  I'm based in São Paulo
 * ✉️  You can contact me at [carlosedu.waldorf@gmail.com](mailto:carlosedu.waldorf@gmail.com)
 * 🚀  I'm currently working on [Hackclub](http://github.com/coderCadu/hackclub)
-* 🧠  I'm learning more about Kafka
+* 🧠  I'm learning more about System Design
 * 🤝  I'm open to collaborating on Javascript projects

 ### Skills